"The Rock" clenching fist |

 Unconsciously, we choose this display after gaining a victory or an advantage to demoralize our rival.
 In absence of weapons, we clinch our fist, rise it and wave it in air.
 We also do it in group to prepare ourselves for fight.
 In that case, we boost our morale by anticipating a victory.
 Mirroring this victory display induces enthusiasm in group.

-[Special Thanks to the world's leading, respected and critically proven Nonverbal Communication expert and my Guru Sir Joe Navarro (retired special agent, Counter-Intelligence Supervisor and Spy-Catcher who served in FBI for 25 years) for personally reviewing this article and sharing his own views which has resulted into several valuable additions and enhancements.]
+[#Special Thanks to the world's leading, respected and critically proven Body Language expert, Nonverbal Communication pioneer and my Guru Sir Joe Navarro (retired special agent, Counter-Intelligence Supervisor and Spy-Catcher who served in FBI for 25 years) for personally reviewing this article and sharing his own views which has resulted into several valuable additions and enhancements.]

 Related articles: